mattermost/mattermost-plugin-zoom/README.md

 Start and join voice calls, video calls and use screen sharing with your team members via Zoom.

-Once enabled, clicking a video icon in a Mattermost channel invites team members to join a Zoom call, hosted using the credentials of the user who initiated the call.

 Zoom Plugin
 ================================